-There are many kinds of privacy and screening challenges.
 Making a decision in haste can lead to a lifetime of disappointment.
 However, potential problems can be eliminated by proper planning.
 Take your time and select the trees that will give you all the qualities you desire.

-Will this tree just provide privacy or will it also provide flowers and texture to your garden?
+Will this tree just provide privacy, or will it also provide flowers and texture to your garden?
 Or will they provide a dark green back drop for your flowering shrubs in order to make your yard pop?
 Knowledge of what you are looking for will help you make your final selection when the time comes.

 Consider where you plan to plant your trees.
 How many feet do you need to cover?
 This will be especially important when determining how many trees you will need.
 You will also need to consider how much of your yard you plan to dedicate to this screen.